DarraghReid/eden/README.md

     NOTE:
     * Each image in the garden scene has a different CSS transition period.
 Therefore, when resizing in Dev Tools, allow a few seconds for each image to transition to its appropriate size and position.

-* The callout, which along with the call-to-action button, is brought on screen by the transition mentioned above, provides further affirmation as to the purpose of the site.
+* The callout, which along with the call-to-action button, is brought on screen by the transition mentioned above, and provides further affirmation as to the purpose of the site.

 * The call-to-action button brings the user straight to the Studio section where they can immediately begin designing.

 #### Studio Section

 The Studio section is where users can design their gardens.
 It takes up 90vh, with the remaining 10vh being occupied by the footer.
-* At the very top of the Studio section is the header which introduces and concisely details the purpose of the section.
+* At the very top of the Studio section is the header, which introduces and concisely details the purpose of the section.

 * Beneath the header is a visually appealing, scrollable, image-based menu comprised of images of each of the garden elements available for the user to experiment with.

     This menu was designed to be intuitive for the user.
-The user should immediately understand that these images are clickable.Once clicked, the image displayed on that menu item should appear on the canvas below, ready to be manipulated.
+The user should immediately understand that these images are clickable.
+Once clicked, the image displayed on that menu item should appear on the canvas below, ready to be manipulated.

     The menu is responsive.
 On larger screens the menu items are centred within the menu section.
 On smaller screens, it is laterally scrollable.